-Tight, winding roads with blind turns can be disastrous for service employees loading and unloading their service truck.
-Luckily, there’s a few easy-to-stow truck safety options to help alert other drivers of your vehicle up ahead.
+Tight, winding roads with blind turns can be disastrous for employees loading and unloading their trucks.
+Luckily, there are a few easy-to-stow truck safety options to help alert other drivers of your vehicle up ahead.

-Pack these common road safety tools in each of your service trucks:
+Pack these common road safety tools in every service truck:

 Loading up a service truck after dark can be dangerous without proper illumination.

 If you find your service employees parking in high traffic areas, it may help to pack rechargeable flashing amber safety lights.
-You can stick them on any metal surface on your service truck.
+You can stick them on any metal surface on your vehicle.

 These are especially useful in the winter months when the sun sets early and your worker may be out on a call after sunset.

-Flashing amber warning lights can be used in a pinch to keep drivers aware that there is someone working in or around your parked service truck.
+Flashing amber warning lights can be used in a pinch to keep drivers aware that there is someone working in or around your parked vehicle.

-These simple life-saving devices are easy to break down and store, and easy to assemble and place along the road.
+Safety triangles are a simple life-saving device that are simple to store, assemble, and place along the road.

 Another easy-to-pack truck safety tool is a set of red or orange high-visibility safety flags.
 These can be staked into the ground, added to your truck safety triangles, or even hung out your driver’s and passenger windows.